sq-ashkan/handwriting/README.md

 This project is part of academic coursework at HAWK University and is protected under academic guidelines.

 ## Acknowledgments
-- HAWK University Computer Science Department
+- HAWK University "Technische Informatik und Robotik" Department
 - Chars74K - A-Z - MNIST - English handwriting - EMNIST (processed but not used in model)
 - PyTorch Community